Retirement Living Hub

 Researching Value: Knowing What Your Antiques and Collectibles Are Worth

-Understanding the actual market value of your items is fundamental to a successful downsizing sale.
-Do not assume an item is worthless or priceless without investigation.
-Many items often surprise people with their hidden value, while others that appear valuable may not be.
+As a civil engineer, I understand the importance of solid data.
+Understanding the actual market value of our items was fundamental to a successful downsizing sale.
+I never assumed an item was worthless or priceless without investigation.

 Initial Research Steps